There are Three Types of Contrails

 Persistent Non-Spreading Contrails:

 If the air is very moist, a contrail will form behind an airplane and stay in the sky for long time.
-This type of contrail will stay in the sky long after the airplane has flown out of sight.
-It can last for a few minutes or longer than a day, and it keeps its shape of a thin line.
+This type of contrail will stay in the sky even after the airplane has flown away!

 Image courtesy of Kirsten Meymaris